DLA Energy commander visits Middle East to address military logistics challenges, engage international partners

 |0

-This work, DLA Energy commander visits Middle East to address military logistics challenges, engage international partners [Image 4 of 4], by Ebony Gay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Energy commander visits Middle East to address military logistics challenges, engage international partners, by Ebony Gay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-DLA Energy commander visits Middle East to address military logistics challenges, engage international partners